reitraced/shadowbot/README.md

 The bot's sole command which isn't yet implemented is `shadowbot define [TERMS]` which will make the bot define the terms you put in.

-This bot is still a work in progress so maybe check back later and we'll have it working.
+This bot is still a work in progress so maybe check back later and we'll have it working a bit better.